flux-config-sched-fluxion-resource(5)

 prune-filters

 (optional) Comma-separated list of graph-search filters to accelerate match operations.
 Each filter is expressed such that a High-Level (HL) resource vertex can track the aggregate state of the Low-Level (LL) resources residing under its subtree graph.
 If a jobspec requests 1 compute node with 4 cores, and the visiting compute-node vertex has only a total of 2 available cores in aggregate at its subtree, this filter allows the traverser to prune a further descent to accelerate the search.
 The format must conform to <HL-resource1:LL-resource1[,HL-resource2:LL-resource2...]...]>.
 Use the ALL keyword for HL-resource if you want LL-resource to be tracked at all of its ancestor HL-resource vertices.
-The default is "ALL:core".
+The default is "ALL:core,ALL:node".

 RESOURCE MATCH POLICIES